TLDR:

 Most jewelry reviews are short: “So pretty!”
 “Exactly as pictured!”
 “Fast shipping!”
 Those are nice, but they don’t tell you anything about your buyer’s inner world.

-What you want to identify are long-form testimonials and stories where customers explain:
+What you want are long-form testimonials and stories where customers explain:

 -